genejike/DEVOPS-PROJECT/AWS-PROJECTS/LARAVEL_REACT_RDS_ON_AWS/PROJECT.md

 - or cp .env.example .env
 - create your rds instance and connect it to your ec2 machine

-- add you .env files
+- add your .env files
 in your backend folder

 - run